The Real Cyclist’s Guide to Garmin Bike Computers (130, 540, 840, 1040)

 Do I really need the Solar versions?

-If you ride long sunny days, yes—it stretches runtime and reduces charging hassle.
-If your rides are 1–4 hours and you charge regularly, the non-solar units are fine.
+If you ride long sunny days, they can be worth it because they stretch runtime and reduce charging hassle.
+If your rides are usually short and you do not mind charging regularly, the non-solar versions are fine.

 Is Garmin better than Wahoo?